Track Talk, W11

 * Release Decisions

 One of the worst moves of my career was to demand that I made the release decision.
 The release decision should never reside with the testers/test manager.
-We are a signpost – pointing the way.
-We present the facts and data regarding system quality to the stakeholders and they are ultimately responsible for making the release decision
+I explore how we can become a signpost pointing stakeholders in the right direction.

 * Test Plans